-By now most all of you know I’m a soap maker.
+By now most of you know I’m a soap maker.
 I have a small business that makes more than 400 bars a month and it’s still growing.
-I sell a lot of soap at the tailgate markets in the summer and I always have people asking for glycerin soap base.
+I sell a lot of soap at the tailgate markets in the summer and I always have people asking for a glycerin soap base.
 It’s still a common myth that glycerin soap is milder and better for you.
-That can be true in some cases, but a good hand-crafted cold process bar of soap contains just about as much glycerin.
+That can be true in some cases, but when you hand-craft a good cold process bar of soap, it contains just about as much glycerin.

-Let’s take a look at how glycerin is made and then explore my favorite, recipe for how to make glycerin soap base.
+Let’s take a look at how to make glycerin and then explore my favorite, recipe for how to make a glycerin soap base.

 How Glycerin is Made

 Glycerin is a by-product of soap making.
 It can come from other sources, but soap making is by far the most common source.
 When you combine lye and water with oils, it saponifies and becomes soap.
 (Check out our tutorial on making cold process soap.)
-Actually, what you end up with is ⅔ soap and ⅓ glycerin.
+Actually, the end product is ⅔ soap and ⅓ glycerin.
 The glycerin is then usually taken out and sold to other companies such as fertilizer and explosives manufacturers.
-If you refine the solid soap, add sugar and alcohol, and skim off the impurities, you get glycerin soap base.
+If you refine the solid soap, add sugar and alcohol, and skim off the impurities, you get a glycerin soap base.
 Let’s take a look at the entire process.

 How to Make Glycerin Soap Base